 - After initial PCP detox, addiction treatment can continue in an outpatient or residential setting.

-If you suspect that you or someone you know is addicted to PCP, call The Recovery Village Palm Beach.
+If you suspect that you or someone you know is addicted to PCP, call The Recovery Village Palm Beach at Baptist Health.
 We can put you in touch with addiction specialists and a program tailored to your needs.

 Bey, Tareg, and Anar Patel.
 “Phencyclidine Intoxication and Adverse Effects: A Clinical and Pharmacological Review of an Illicit Drug.”
 2007, Accessed July 22, 2019.